oracle-livelabs/security/database/story/story-hack/story-hack.md

         ![View EMPLOYEESEARCH_PROD sensitive data as DBA on PDB2](./images/hack-lab3d-10.png "View EMPLOYEESEARCH_PROD sensitive data as DBA on PDB2")

     **Note**:
-    - Access to sensitive data is controlled, even for database administrators
+    - Access to sensitive data is controlled, even for database administrators.
-    - As long as the security realm is active, objects within the realm are invisible to any users not explicitly authorized to access the realm
+    - As long as the security realm is active, objects within the realm are invisible to any users not explicitly authorized to access the realm.
-    - Realms can be easily armed (enabled) or disarmed (disabled) automatically or manually by the security administrator - who is not the DBA
+    - Realms can be easily armed (enabled) or disarmed (disabled) automatically or manually by the security administrator - who is not the DBA.

-4. When you are ready to continue, you can drop the realm on PDB2
+4. When you are ready to continue, you can drop the realm on **PDB2**.

     ```
     <copy>./sh_dbv_drop_realm.sh pdb2</copy>